 x-www-form-urlencoded

-content, referencing some variables.
+content, referencing some variables .

 Authentication

 A lot of APIs are protected and can only be accessed by supplying login credentials.
 If your API uses authentication on the HTTP protocol level, choose your type of authentication (Basic, NTLM or Digest) and fill in the corresponding username and password.
 Alternatively, you can set up OAuth based authentication using separate steps.
-More information on setting up built-in or custom authentication.
+More information on setting up built-in or custom authentication .

-Using a credential set from the vault
+Use of credential set from the vault

-It is possible to use vault credential set references at any point as part of the request body, request headers, or as the value for your username/password under Authentication.
+references at any point as part of the request body, request headers, or as the value for your username/password under Authentication.
 To refer to a vault item, use the following syntax: {{@VaultItem.<itemGuid>.Password}}

 or {{@VaultItem.<itemGuid>.Username}}